• Skip to main content

 What diets is this recipe suitable for?

-You can store any One Pan Creamy Tuna Pasta leftovers in an air-tight container or resealable food bag in the fridge for up to 3 days (cook day + 2).
+You can store any One Pan Cheesy Tuna Pasta leftovers in an air-tight container or resealable food bag in the fridge for up to 3 days (cook day + 2).
 You can also freeze them, just defrost for 24 hours in the fridge and reheat in the microwave, stirring halfway, until steaming hot all the way through.
 I recommend adding in just a little water before you microwave it.

 For more on safe food storage and reheating read here >